Healthdirect Free Australian health advice you can count on.

 How is magnesium deficiency treated?

 Magnesium deficiency is usually treated with magnesium supplements.
-Sometimes these can give you diarrhoea, so your doctor may need to adjust your dose.
-If your levels are very low, you may need magnesium through an intravenous (IV) drip in hospital.
+Sometimes these can give you diarrhoea.
+If this happens, your doctor can adjust your dose.

-How is magnesium deficiency prevented?
+Can magnesium deficiency be prevented?

 To prevent magnesium deficiency, eat a healthy, balanced diet containing magnesium-rich foods.
 These include: